-- (ii) You will do well study at least for an hour every day. (iii) The doct or says it is necessary for her to sleep eight hours every night. (iv)It is right that you show respect towards elders and affection towards youngst er s.
-If you want to stay healt hy, exercise regularly. (v) (vi) It is good for you to take a walk, every morning. (vii) It is strongly advised that you don't stand on your head.
-As he has a cold, it is better for him to go to bed. (viii) had (i) You must do your duty irrespective of consequences - (ii) You should study at least for an hour every day. - (iii) The doct or says she must sleep eight hours every night.
+(ii) You will do well study at least for an hour every day.
+0 10 (iii) The doctor says it is necessary for her to sleep eight hours every night. (iv) It is right that you show respect towards elders and affection towards youngsters. \mathcal{M} If you want to stay healthy, eversice regularly (v) If you want to stay healthy, exercise regularly. vi) It is good for you to take a walk, every morning. /ii) It is strongly advised that you don't stand on your head. iii) As he has a cold, it is better for him to go to bed. ) Text Generation School (i) You must do your duty irrespective of consequences (ii) You should study at least for an hour every day. (iii) The doctor says she must sleep eight hours every night.